ibra/self/src/pages/poetry/2024/tango.md

 or the windmill trouble turns.
 <br>
 Tracing blunt needles is
-my new twenty four seven
+my new twenty four seven.
-after all.
 <br>

 Reciprocity and I untied the knot